amplication/bookstore-blog/README.md

 ![argocd-image-updater-logging-v100](assets/argocd-image-updater-logging-v100.png)

-Next we update the application with some changes and release the component again with an incremented version:
+Next we update the application with some changes and release the component again with an incremented version `1.0.1`:

 ![github-release-v101](assets/github-release-v101.png)

+After the workflow has concluded this newer version should be present within the image registry:

 ![github-packages-release-v101](assets/github-packages-release-v101.png)